-- 1. In my Opening Statement on 21 July 2022, I explained that Modules would be announced and opened in sequence, with those wishing to take a formal role in the Inquiry invited to apply to become Core Participants for each module.
-On the same day, the Inquiry opened Module 1 and invited anyone who wished to be considered as a Core Participant to that Module to submit an application in writing to the Solicitor to the Inquiry by 16 August 2022. - 2.
-On 16th August 2022, the Inquiry received an application from the UK Health Security Agency ("UKHSA" / "the Applicant") for Core Participant status in Module 1.
+- In my Opening Statement on 21 July 2022, I explained that Modules would be announced and opened in sequence, with those wishing to take a formal role in the Inquiry invited to apply to become Core Participants for each module.
+On 31 August 2022, the Inquiry opened Module 2] and invited anyone who wished to be considered as a Core Participant to that Module to submit an application in writing to the Solicitor to the Inquiry by 23 September 2022. - 2.
+On 16 August 2022 the Inquiry received an application from the UK Health Security Agency ("UKHSA") ("the Applicant") for Core Participant status in Module 2.
 This Notice sets out my determination of the application. - 3.
-The Inquiry has published the Provisional Outline of Scope for Module 1, which states that this module will examine the resilience and preparedness of the United Kingdom for a Coronavirus pandemic.
+The Inquiry has published the Provisional Outline of Scope for Module 2, which states that this module will examine the decision-making by the UK Government during the Coronavirus pandemic.
 Further modules will be announced and opened in due course, to address other aspects of the Inquiry's Terms of Reference.